pebbe/novas/README.md

     go get github.com/pebbe/novas

-To run programs using this package, you will also need a planetary ephemeris file, called JPLEPH.
-To create this file, download the files from [this site](ftp://ssd.jpl.nasa.gov/pub/eph/planets/fortran/), and follow the instructions in userguide.txt
+To run programs using this package, you will also need a planetary ephemeris file, called `JPLEPH`.
+To create this file, download the files from [this site](ftp://ssd.jpl.nasa.gov/pub/eph/planets/fortran/), and follow the instructions in `userguide.txt`